jjackson19862017/WeddingBookingSystem/README.md

 ### 4th - Configuring the Login Screen

 Created login screen from using a template from getbootstrap.com, this will allow the users to access the CMS.

+### 5th - Changed css location

+Originally I used a CDN link to bootstrap but then thought against it and just created a locally used bootstrap css file.
+Will cut down on bandwidth and everything is kept locally.